artbits/quickio/README.md

 ## Features
 + Embedded databases like ``SQLite`` do not need to be installed or independent processes.
 + NoSQL databases like ``MongoDB`` or ``Diskv`` are very simple to use.
-+ Support the storage of document, Key-Value and file type data.
++ Support the storage of document, key-value and file type data.
 + **Unique index** is supported to meet the requirement of fast query.
 + Simple API, elegant operation using Java Lambda expressions.
 + Fast reading and writing to meet the use scenarios of small and medium-sized data.